con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	drwa ba] em.; dra ba NyiGyu
 >> 	gdan] em.; ldan NyiGyu

-With great exertions from Illusion's Net,
+With great endeavours as illusory nets,
 The foremost master ruling every tantra,
 Endowed in full with every vajra posture,
 Completely furnished with all wisdom bodies, (114)